open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 Figure 17.
 A minimal _bye_ envelope detaching an agent from a conversation.

 When an agent wants to leave the conversation it sends a _bye_ event.
 This message indicates that the agent is leaving the dialog, and if it currently has control it also relinquishes the floor.
 An example of the _bye_ event is shown in figure 17.
 It has no _parameters_.
+The optional _to_ object can be included but it is not neccessary.

     "ovon": {
       "schema": {